Self-Supervised Siamese Autoencoders: Experiments

 \subsection{Results}

-For every experiment, we conduct five runs and report on average accuracies, including standard errors for downstream classification.

-For now, we fix the weight $w\in[0,1]$ interpolating the Siamese and autoencoder loss to $w=0.5$ and evaluate its influence later.
-Figure~\ref{fig:cifar} shows the effect of pre-training in downstream classification on CIFAR-10.
-We see that the more pre-training epochs we use, the better the accuracy of the downstream task.
-The left-hand side depicts the case where we only have 1\% of labeled training data for the classification task.
-There, using only 25 pre-training epochs of the self-supervised methods already outperforms a fully supervised classifier, showing that pre-training helps.
-Note that when 100\% of the labeled training data is available, it does not necessarily outperform a supervised baseline without fine-tuning the encoder, as seen on the right-hand side.
+Figure~\ref{fig:cifar} shows the effect of pre-training in downstream classification on \mbox{CIFAR-10}.
+The more pre-training epochs we use, the better the downstream accuracy.
+In the case where we only have 1\% of labeled training data for the classification task, only 25 pre-training epochs of the self-supervised methods are enough to outperform a fully-supervised classifier.
+When 100\% of the labeled training data is available, it does not necessarily outperform a supervised baseline without fine-tuning the encoder.
 Notably, the performance gap for the supervised baseline between 100\% and 1\% is way higher than for the self-supervised models.
 These observations support that supervised models need a large amount of training data, performing rather poorly if only little labeled data is available.
 Note that SimSiam yields the largest standard errors, whereas SidAE is more stable.
-Overall, SidAE outperforms both the autoencoder and SimSiam. \looseness=-1
+Overall, SidAE (with $w=0.5$) outperforms both the autoencoder and SimSiam.

+\paragraph{The Influence of $w$ in SidAE.} We now investigate the influence of the weight~$w$ within the loss.
+Figure~\ref{fig:CIFAR-10_weight_w} depicts the influence for the 1\% case on CIFAR-10.
+The performance of the classifier when using SidAE with $w\in\{0.125,0.25\}$ is indeed better than the previously used choice of $w=0.5$.
+The results are similar for the 100\% case and hence not shown.

-Table~\ref{tab:modelcomp} shows classification accuracies averaged over five seeds after 200 pre-training epochs also for the other data sets.
-There, we can see that SidAE also outperforms its baselines on Fashion-MNIST, MNIST, and STL-10 when compared to its baseline competitors.
-Figure~\ref{fig:Comp_mnist_fmist} depicts the classification accuracies on MNIST and Fashion-MNIST using 1\% of the training data for downstream training.
-While for CIFAR-10 (Figure~\ref{fig:cifar}), SimSiam either outperformed (1\%) or performed on-par (100\%) with the autoencoder, the situation is different for MNIST and Fashion-MNIST.
-SimSiam is especially unstable on MNIST after 100 epochs.
-On both data sets, the autoencoder is better than SimSiam.
-Besides, our proposed SidAE model yields better results than the fully supervised baseline.
-The results for using 100\% of the training data for downstream training yield the same outcome and are hence not shown. \\
+\paragraph{Other data sets.} Table~\ref{tab:modelcomp} shows the results after 200 pre-training epochs for the other data sets.
+As before, SidAE outperforms its baselines.
+Figure~\ref{fig:Comp_mnist_fmist} depicts the results for MNIST and Fashion-MNIST using 1\% of the training data for downstream training.
+Here, SimSiam is especially unstable on MNIST after 100 epochs.
+On both data sets, the autoencoder performs better than SimSiam.
+Besides, our proposed SidAE model yields better results than the fully-supervised baseline.
+The results for using 100\% of the training data for downstream training yield the same outcome and are hence not shown.